MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

 Another literary connection to the area is that Whitby was, in part, the inspiration for the Victorian Gothic novel Dracula by Bram Stoker.
 Wandering up to the ruined Abbey at dusk, it is easy to see why Stoker was so enamored with the area.

-The setting of the novel Dracula at Whitby similarly influenced one of Whitby’s most popular weekend events, The Whitby Goth Weekend.
+The novel Dracula at Whitby similarly influenced Whitby’s most popular weekend events, The Whitby Goth Weekend.
 This takes place twice a year and attracts thousands of costumed Goths to the area.

 By Paul from A Luxury Travel Blog

-Marvel at the National Trust’s Tintagel Castle, a dramatic mediaeval fortification on Cornwall’s rugged north coast, and learn about the site’s connections with the legend of King Arthur.
+Marvel at the National Trust’s Tintagel Castle, a dramatic medieval fortification on Cornwall’s rugged north coast, and learn about the site’s connections with the legend of King Arthur.

 Walk the South West Coast Path – one of the world’s best long-distance walks.
 Take in the dramatic views at Bedruthan Steps – a personal favorite of mine.
 There is something for everyone in England’s southernmost county.